jbcoe/value_types/DRAFT.md

 For the sake of minimal size and efficiency, we opted to use two class templates.

+### A null state or a valueless state

+TODO: discuss the tradeoffs between an observable null state and a valueless state.

 ### Copiers, deleters, pointer constructors, and allocator support